plymouthvan/CalDAV-Availability-Aggregator/README.md

     # ID of the Google Calendar to sync to.
 Defaults to "primary".
     # Find this in your Google Calendar settings.
     GOOGLE_CALENDAR_ID=primary

+    # Path to the database file inside the container.
+    # It's recommended to leave this as the default.
+    DATABASE_PATH=/app/data/caldav_mirror.db

+    # Optional: How often to sync, in seconds.
+Defaults to 300 (5 minutes).
+    SYNC_INTERVAL_SECONDS=300
     ```

 4. Configure `sources.yml`.
 See below.